oabreu86/Time-Series-Forecasting_Urban_Heat_Islands/README.md

 Thus, our feature matrix is organized so that each row refers to an individual Community Area in a given year.
 Each column is a feature, either one of those described in the Features section or the spatial lag of one of those features in a given period.
 Thus, a given row has four features associated with, for example, NDVI: NDVI Early Summer, NDVI Late Summer, Spatial Lag of NDVI Early Summer, Spatial Lag of NDVI Late Summer.

 #### Models:
-We use a family of linear models.
+Linear Regression: We use a family of linear models.
 Specifically, we test OLS Regression, Ridge Regression, LASSO Regression, and Elastic Net Regularization.
 For the last three models, we test a variety of hyperparameters.

+Time Series: Given the importance of the time dimension for our ability to predict temperature, our modeling relies on many assumptions included in many traditional time series models, with a few caveats described in the next section.

 #### Training, Cross-Validation, Testing
-Given the importance of the time dimension for our ability to predict temperature, our modeling relies on many assumptions included in many traditional time series models, with a few caveats.
 Given the infrequency (one scene every two weeks or so) of the satellite imagery collected across the entire period, we can’t reliably ensure that we have equal amounts of data for different sub periods within our timeframe for training, an important aspect of time series models.

 Additionally, traditional k-fold cross validation’s randomized approach to splitting data does not work within our time series problem domain.
 This is because data leakage is likely to occur due to the temporal dependencies between temperature across time (e.g. the temperature yesterday has a strong impact on the temperature today).
 Additionally, because the choice of test set is arbitrary in traditional cross-validation, our test set error is likely to be a poor estimate of error on a new, independent set (Cochrane, 2018).
+We found one solution that requires modifying the splitting and cross_validation methodology in a very different manner than is usuallt done with Linear Regressions.

-For a given model, we train the data on a given year i and choose optimal hyperparameters by cross-validating the model performance against the predicted LST in year i + 1.
-Finally, with the optimal hyperparameters, we assess model performance in year i + 2.
+Day-Forward Chaining Model: For a given model, we train the data on a given year ‘i’ and choose optimal hyperparameters by cross-validating the model performance against the predicted LST in year ‘i + 1’.
+Finally, with the optimal hyperparameters, we assess model performance in year ‘i + 2’.
+We continue to do this over successive years/folds until we reach the final test year and choose the best model amongst all iterations of these folds to predict land surface temperature.

 ### Features Formulas